OpenFn/primero-thailand/README.md

 ![Integration Flow](./primero-his-integration-flow-phase1.png)

-Integration with the Child Shield System is TBD and will be separately designed and implemented in the second phase of the Interoperability.
+_**Note:**_ Integration with the Child Shield System is TBD and will be separately designed and implemented in the second phase of the Interoperability.

 ## (4) Flow Triggers
 ### Trigger Type: Event